 1. Citrus fruits

-Fruits such as lime, lemon, orange has high amounts of vitamin C. it helps fight against the cancer causing free radicals.
-It boosts the immune system and reduces the risk of colon and lung cancer.
+Fruits such as limes, lemons, and oranges have high amounts of vitamin C. It helps fight against the cancer-causing free radicals.
+It also boosts the immune system and reduces the risk of colon and lung cancer.

 2. Camu Camu